Where the nation is now: looking into the funhouse mirror

 - Expensive, several-hundred-dollars-a-pop smartphones now regarded by many as an absolute requirement — as opposed to cheaper models, that is — and that function as a status symbol as much or more than they do as a functional device.
 “Boy, I’m such an important dude, I’ll bet everyone’s just dyin’ to hear what I have to say yakking here in the grocery store aisle blocking traffic!”

-- Needlessly obsessive “clean-freak” attitudes about bacteria driven by the advertising industry, which leads to an overzealous level of weekly toil achieving a level of home sterility that does more harm than good by stunting our immune systems.
+- Needlessly obsessive “clean-freak” attitudes about bacteria driven by the advertising industry, which leads to an overzealous level of weekly toil achieving a nearly medical grade of home sterility that does more harm than good by stunting our immune systems.
 (See the Hygiene Hypothesis and Is Over-Cleanliness Plaguing Our Kids with Allergies? among the many articles available on this topic.)
 “Look at that tiny little speck on the edge of the bathtub, I can’t stand it!
 Eww, there must be a zillion germs there!”
 Spritz, spritz, wipe, wipe, scrub, wipe, scrub scrub.
 Spritz, wipe…

 - Wasting time running to the doctor or emergency room for antibiotics anytime we get the flu, or even colds, which is worse than cutting butter with a chainsaw.
 (Colds, of course, are caused not by bacteria, but viruses, for which antibiotics are completely ineffective.)